 Going to Court and Trial

-Although the process varies from court to court, generally the bankruptcy court will require you to appear in court at least once prior to trial.
+The process varies from court to court, but the bankruptcy court typically will require you to appear in court at least once prior to trial.
 You will have a moment to speak with the judge about the case.
-Generally, these appearances only relate to the scheduling of future events, such as discovery and trial.
-At trial, the person that filed the complaint will have to prove that it is more likely than not that you lied on your bankruptcy petition, or committed some other act or omission that should result in the denial of your discharge.
+Generally, these appearances relate only to the scheduling of future events, such as discovery and trial.

+If the bankruptcy judge rules against you, he will enter a judgment denying your discharge.
 That doesn't mean that your case is over.
-If you have nonexempt property, the trustee can still take that nonexempt property and use it to pay your creditors.
-So, losing your discharge means that you will not receive the benefit of having filed the bankruptcy case, but you'll still lose your property.
+If you have nonexempt property, the trustee still can take it and use it to pay your creditors.
+So, losing your discharge means you will not receive the benefit of having filed the bankruptcy case, but you'll still lose your property.